 Everything about the French quote "Un tête-à-tête"

-To be more precise, it includes a full definition of what it is and how you can use it in a casual conversation with an audio example.
-But wait, we also added some super useful stuff like dialogue example, slow pronunciation audio, synonyms and more!
+Ready to learn everything you ever wanted to know about the basic French idiom "Un tête-à-tête"?
+More precisely, this includes a detailed guide of what it is and how to use it in a conversation with an audio example.
+Together with the cool things we sprinkled like dialogue example, slow pronunciation audio, synonym and more!

 English translation